cyrusinnovation/beget/README.md

 Beget
 =====

-Sample Google App Engine project with Clojure and Leiningen.
+Sample Google App Engine project with Clojure and Leiningen, now with server controls and Selenium tests.

 Usage
 =====